Queen Elizabeth I

 Elizabeth I: Translations, 1544-1589 edited by Janel Mueller and Joshua Scodel.
 The first complete collection of Elizabeth's translations from and into Latin, French, and Italian.
 Includes translations of Cicero and Seneca, John Calvin and Marguerite de Navarre, and more.

 Queen Elizabeth I: Selected Works edited by Steven W. May.
+A selection of the queen's poetry, speeches, essays, letters, prayer.

 Elizabeth I: The Voice of a Monarch by Ilona Bell.
 How Elizabeth represented herself in speeches, conversations, and private poems from the first half of her reign.